Back to Blog

 Where it falls short:

-• Self-hosting requires technical knowledge (Docker, databases, DNS)
+• Self-hosting requires real technical knowledge (Docker, databases, DNS)

 • The UI, while improving, still feels less polished than Calendly